ode-cleb/ode-cleb/README.md

 - Cpp: a combinaison of mulitple project in order to learn the basis of Cpp.
 - Cub3d (a two-person team): a raycasting engine that renders a 3D view from a 2D map, with textures, sprites, and lighting.
 The goal is to make a dynamic view inside a maze in first-person perspective, simulating movement.
 - Inception: The aim of this project is to extend my knowledge of Docker.
 I will virtualize several Docker images by creating them in my new personal virtual machine.
+- ft_IRC (a two-person team): Create our own IRC server, following standard Internet RFCs.
+- FINAL PROJECT: ft_transcendence (five-person team): Developed a full-stack web app for online Pong tournaments with real-time gameplay, authentication, chat, and admin tools.
+Integrated a SIEM using the ELK stack (Elasticsearch, Logstash, Kibana) to monitor and analyze system logs and user activity.

 ## In progress
-- ft_IRC (a two-person team): Create our own IRC server, following standard Internet RFCs.
+- Darkly: Performed a security audit on a deliberately vulnerable website to identify and exploit common web vulnerabilities.
+Focused on understanding web app security through hands-on analysis of development and design flaws.

 ## Up next
-- FINAL PROJECT: ft_transcendance (a five-person team): This project consists in creating a website to take part in a competition of the famous game Pong!
+- Dr-Quine: Explored self-replicating programs by writing quines in multiple languages.
+Applied Kleene’s recursion theorem to build executables that output their own source code without reading it.

 # 🤝🏻 Let's Connect!